 April Centrone is a versatile performer of drumset in the genres of hard rock, jazz, funk, world, progressive and avante-garde.
-Her other trademark is as a performer and educator of the riqq (Arabic tambourine), as well as the darbekkeh (goblet drum) and frame drum.
-For almost ten years, she was student of master Lebanese/Palestinian percussionist, Michel Baklouk Merhej, and studied Arabic music and its other instruments, including the 'ud (Arabic lute), buzuq (Arabic 'saz') and violin.
+Her other trademark is as a performer and educator of the riqq (Arabic tambourine), as well as the darbuka (goblet drum), frame drum and 'ud (Arabic lute).
+Her Arabic music and theory studies began in 2005 with Simon Shaheen's Arabic Music Retreat, where she focused on 'ud (Arabic lute), buzuq (Arabic long-necked lute), violin and percussion under her mentor, Lebanese/Palestinian percussionist Michel Baklouk Merhej.
 She has performed with renowned Arab artists such as Marcel Khalife, Ziad Rahbani, Bassam Saba, Charbel Rouhana and Najib Shaheen.
-Centrone is the executive director and co-founder of the New York Arabic Orchestra, her duties including event booking, planning and management as well as performance and education.
+Centrone is the executive director and co-founder of the New York Arabic Orchestra (2007).

 Centrone has produced events and/or performed in venues such as Carnegie Hall, NYC Opera House, Lincoln Center and Town Hall, and festivals such as the Beirut Jazz Festival and Jim Beam Rocks! in Lebanon, Marciac Jazz Festival in France, Festival Du Monde Arabe in Montreal, World Music Festival of New Zealand, Taipei Chinese Orchestra Silk Road Festival in Taiwan, Festival Músicas do Mundo in Portugal and Lincoln Center Out-of-Doors in New York City.
 Centrone has toured throughout North America, South America, Middle East, Far East and Europe.

-In theatre, Centrone participated as music director, performer and composer for "Arabian Nights" by Mary Zimmerman (Peter Jay Sharp Theatre 2006), and performed percussion, oud and violin for one-woman plays, "Head over Heels in Saudi Arabia" by Maisah Sobaihi, and "Everyone Has Tears" by Cynthia Sophiea.
+Centrone composed and performed music for "Arabian Nights" by Mary Zimmerman (Peter Jay Sharp Theatre 2006), and performed percussion, oud and violin for one-woman plays, "11 Reflections of September" by Andrea Assaf, "Head over Heels in Saudi Arabia" by Maisah Sobaihi, and "Everyone Has Tears" by Cynthia Sophiea.